tinasikharulidze/SIM_FinalProject/README.md

 Clusters galaxies in the VAE latent space using Gibbs sampling with conjugate priors (Normal-Inverse-Wishart).
 Discovers natural groupings without using Galaxy Zoo labels during training.
 Labels are only used afterward to validate cluster meaning.

 **Key results**: BIC selects $K=4$ clusters.
-Validation reveals that these clusters do not correspond to human morphological classifications (ARI $\approx 0.003$, NMI $\approx 0.001$).
+Validation reveals that these clusters do not correspond to human morphological classifications (ARI = 0.003, NMI = 0.001).
 The VAE latent space appears to encode visual features distinct from the smooth vs. disk distinction used by Galaxy Zoo volunteers.
 ---

 ## Quick Reference (TO BE COMPLETED)